Thomas W. Olson

-Thomas W. Olson is an American playwright and lyricist who adapted L. Frank Baum's The Marvelous Land of Oz, Mary Shelley's Frankenstein (both of which aired on national television and cable), and Stephen Crane's The Red Badge of Courage presented by the Kennedy Center for the Performing Arts, Washington, DC for mainstage and national tour.
+Thomas W. Olson is an American children's playwright and lyricist who adapted L. Frank Baum's The Marvelous Land of Oz, Mary Shelley's Frankenstein (both of which aired on national television and cable), and Stephen Crane's The Red Badge of Courage presented by the Kennedy Center for the Performing Arts, Washington.

-From 1978 to 1990, he was playwright in residence for the Children's Theatre Company (CTC) of Minneapolis, Minnesota, where he had also collaborated as an actor in the resident ensemble, stage manager, promotions director, stage director, and literary manager/dramaturg.
-Most of his plays are literary adaptations, but he also wrote original works, including a piece about The Troubles in Northern Ireland, The Troubles: Children of Belfast (1987), with music and lyrics by stage director and educator Alan Shorter.
-Leaving the staff in 1990 to pursue a freelance career, Olson served as literary manager/dramaturg for Minneapolis' Jungle Theater (1996-98), and Managing Director for Bloomington Civic Theater (later Artistry) in Bloomington, MN to open their new facility in 2002 with "Hello, Dolly!" starring Emmy Award-winner Sally Struthers.
+From 1978 to 1990, he was playwright in residence for the Children's Theatre Company (CTC) of Minneapolis, Minnesota, where he also collaborated as an actor in the resident ensemble, stage manager, promotions director, stage director, and literary manager/dramaturg.
+Most of his plays are literary adaptations, but he also wrote original works, including a piece about The Troubles in Northern Ireland, The Troubles: Children of Belfast (1987).
+Leaving the staff in 1990 to pursue a freelance career, Olson was literary manager/dramaturg for the Jungle Theater in Minneapolis (1996-98), and managing director for Bloomington Civic Theater (now Artistry) in Bloomington, Minnesota.

-During this period, Thomas was also kept busy writing/directing/performing numerous "industrial" scripts for clients including the American Center for Photography (for artist Robert Bergman), Business Incentives, Hendlin Visual Communications, Jack Morton Productions, Video Buddy, and Minnesota Academic Excellence Foundation.
-Of all his projects, he deems his creation of eight half-hour "radio plays" dealing with contemporary urban Native Americans for MIGIZI Communications - "The Cloud Family Collection" - to be his most challenging yet rewarding collaboration, gently guided by executive director and educator/activist Laura Waterman Wittstock.
+Olson has written, directed and performed in "industrial" scripts for organizations, including the American Center for Photography, Business Incentives, Hendlin Visual Communications, Jack Morton Productions, Video Buddy and Minnesota Academic Excellence Foundation.

+He wrote eight half-hour radio plays dealing with contemporary urban Native Americans, The Cloud Family Collection, for MIGIZI Communications, with Laura Waterman Wittstock.

-Beyond writing, Olson served three years as a performing arts fellowships panelist with the Minnesota State Arts Board, served on advisory committees and taught at the Playwrights' Center in Minneapolis, guest lectured at the University of Minnesota, and received awards and recognition from the American Theatre Critics Association (Margo Jones Award 1984 with CTC), Twin Cities Drama Critics Circle (1981-83 Kudos Awards as Outstanding Playwright, Outstanding Productions), Minnesota State Arts Board (1990), and a Bush Foundation finalist (1993).
+Olson has received awards and recognition from the American Theatre Critics Association (Margo Jones Award 1984 with CTC), Twin Cities Drama Critics Circle (1981-83 Kudos Awards as Outstanding Playwright, Outstanding Productions) and Minnesota State Arts Board (1990).

-Following his career in the arts, Thomas Olson responded to an invitation to serve as a consultant to social sector organizations as partner with Stern Consulting International (SCI).
-Allied closely with the Peter F. Drucker Foundation for Nonprofit Management helmed by Frances Hesselbein (later Leader to Leader Institute), SCI's work with clients primarily encompassed self-assessment, strategic planning, facilitator training, customer research, board policy governance, marketing and promotions, and general administration.
-Olson's favorite clients were centered on arts training and performance for young people: Minneapolis' Plymouth Christian Youth Center's Capri Theater project and the nationally-renowned Chicago Children's Choir.
+Olson has worked as a consultant to social sector organizations through Stern Consulting International.

 Plays

-Works commissioned and produced by Children's Theatre Company, Minneapolis, Minnesota for mainstage and/or national tours:
+Works commissioned and produced by Children's Theatre Company, Minneapolis: